-Albert Gleizes was born on the December 8th 1881, in Paris and died in 1853 in Avignon, Vaucluse.
-He was a French painter, drawer, engraver, philosopher and theorist, a founder of the Cubist movement and an inspiration for the Ecole de Paris.
-Along with Jean Metzinger, he wrote the first major essay on Cubism, Du Cubisme, in 1912.
-He was a founding member of the Section d'Or (which was a group of artists who claimed themselves from Cubism, despite the absence, within its members, of the two founders of the movement : Picasso and Braque).
+Albert Gleizes was born on December 8th 1881, in Paris and died in 1853 in Avignon, Vaucluse.
+French painter, drawer, engraver, philosopher and theorist, he was one of the founders of the Cubist movement - alongside Jean Metzinger he wrote the first treatise on Cubism, Du Cubisme, in 1912- and an inspiration for the Ecole de Paris.
+He was a founding member of the Section d'Or (name given to a group of artists who claimed themselves from Cubism, despite the absence, within its members, of the two founders of the movement : Picasso and Braque).
 He also took part in the writing of Der Sturm, a German magazine on Expressionism, founded in Berlin in 1910, by Herwarth Walden.
 His writings were at first very appreciated in Germany, especially in the Bauhaus.
-His ideas were accepted with thorough consideration.
-Gleizes spent four crucial years in New York and played a fundamental role in the development of modern art throughout the United States.
+Gleizes spent four crucial years in New York and played a fundamental role in the development of modern art in the United States.
 He was a member of the Independent Artists Society and founded the Association Ernest Renan.

-Gleizes often exhibited his work at Léonce Rosenberg's Gallery of L'Effort Moderne, in Paris.
+Gleizes often exhibited his artworks at L'Effort Moderne, Léonce Rosenberg's Gallery in Paris.
 He was also the founder, organizer and director of the group Abstraction-Création.
-He spent a lot of time writing from 1920 to 1935, and spent these years developing the Cubist esthetic.
+From 1920 to 1935, Gleizes spent a lot of time writing and developed the Cubist esthetic.

 In 1939, he retired in Saint-Rémy-de-Provence, where he kept on working, surrounded by disciples.
 During his last years, Gleizes turned towards sacred themes.